 Putting the needs of you and your family at the forefront of everything I do, I can offer a holistic approach to planning your financial and tax affairs.

 I believe that it is vital that the interests of businesses and their owners are well looked after and very carefully balanced, particularly when it comes to tax planning and preventing wealth erosion!

-I have been providing advice to clients on the taxation implications of key life events such as business start-ups and exits, marriage, family succession and planning for retirement for nearly two decades.
+I have been providing advice to clients for nearly two decades on the taxation implications of key life events such as business start-ups and exits, marriage, family succession, and planning for retirement.

-Whilst I have worked across most of the taxes over the years, my particular areas of expertise centre around business tax mitigation and capital taxes (inheritance tax and capital gains tax).
+While I have worked across most of the taxes over the years, my particular areas of expertise centre on business tax mitigation and capital taxes (inheritance tax and capital gains tax).
 I also have a wealth of experience in using and maintaining trusts and succession planning.

-I have worked with individuals and their business interests across many sectors including leisure and tourism, property development and investment, manufacturing and minerals extraction.
+I have worked with individuals and their business interests across many sectors, including leisure and tourism, property development and investment, manufacturing, and mineral extraction.

-I have been a guest speaker on tax issues at conferences covering budget updates, inheritance tax and succession planning and rural tax issues for some years and have also contributed numerous articles for external professional publications and the farming press.
+For some years, I have been a guest speaker on tax issues at conferences covering budget updates, inheritance tax and succession planning, and rural tax issues, and I have also contributed numerous articles for external professional publications and the farming press.

-Outside the office I enjoy the activities that living in the Peak District offers the whole family as well as trying to improve my own fitness levels at the local gym!
+Outside the office, I enjoy the activities that living in the Peak District offers the whole family, as well as trying to keep fit playing for the local hockey club.
 I also confess to a fascination with historical fiction (and the odd period drama) when I get a few moments to unwind.